Alta Silver Black

 I find the tech or truth construction to be reductive — both matter.
-I will try to evaluate claims through a more-or-less bayesian lens.
-This means my existing knowledge of the world establishes a baseline for the plausibility of claims, and those priors are updated by the arguments made in a debate.
-This doesn’t mean I’ll intervene based on my preexisting beliefs; rather, it will simply take much more to win that 2+2=5 than to prove that grass is green.
+I will try to evaluate claims through a more-or-less Bayesian lens.
+This means my knowledge of the world establishes a baseline for the plausibility of claims, and those priors are updated by the arguments made in a debate.
+This doesn’t mean I’ll intervene based on my preexisting beliefs; instead, it will take much more to win that 2+2=5 than to prove that grass is green.

 I default to viewing resolutions as normative statements that divide ground, but I’m open to arguments in favor of alternative paradigms.
 In general, I believe the affirmative should defend a topical policy action that's a shift from the status quo.
 The negative burden is generally to defend the desirability of the status quo or competitive advocacy.

-I prefer policy/stock arguments, but I’m certainly open to critical or philosophical positions and vote on them often.
+I prefer policy/stock arguments, but I’m certainly open to critical or philosophical positions and vote for them often.

 If you refer to your arguments as “tricks,” it’s a good sign that I’m not the best judge for you.
 Debaters should, whenever possible, advance the best arguments at their disposal.
 Calling your argument a "trick" implies its value lies in surprise or deception, not quality.